echaya/SiteRepo/site/pack/deps/vim/nightfly/README.md

 Many modern terminals support [24-bit true colors](https://gist.github.com/XVilka/8346728).
-Current versions of Vim & Neovim on such terminals support true colors when `set termguicolors` is enabled.
+Current versions of Vim & Neovim on such terminals support true colors when the `termguicolors` option is enabled.

 On terminals that support true colors, and when `termguicolors` is set, the _nightfly_ colorscheme will emit the correct theme colors.